 Creating a Single Page Application

-Before you start, make sure you have completed the prerequisite tasks and you have read and understood the concepts discussed in the following topics:
+Before you start, make sure you've completed the prerequisite tasks and you've read and understood the concepts discussed in the following topics:

 Note:

-If you plan to create an SPA using SuiteCloud IDE Plug-in for WebStorm, keep in mind that the SPA object type is not listed in the New Custom Object window.
+If you're creating an SPA with the SuiteCloud IDE Plug-in for WebStorm, note that the SPA object type is not listed in the New Custom Object window.

-Similarly, script templates for the SPA client script and SPA server script are not available when you select a new SuiteScript file.
-You need to manually create the SPA object definition and SPA script files.
-Alternatively, you can use the sample SPA SuiteApps as a starting point, or you can copy the structure from an existing SPA.
+Likewise, script templates for the SPA client script and SPA server script are not available when you create a new SuiteScript file.
+You'll need to manually create the SPA object definition and SPA script files.
+Alternatively, you can start with a sample SPA SuiteApp or copy the structure from an existing SPA.

 To create an SDF SuiteApp project with a single page application:

-Alternatively, you can use one of the sample SPA SuiteApps as a starting point or open an existing SuiteApp project where you want to add SPAs.
+Alternatively, you can start with a sample SPA SuiteApp or open an existing SuiteApp project where you want to add SPAs.

 2. Set up the target NetSuite account for your project.
-If you need guidance on how to perform this task using your preferred NetSuite SDK development tool, see References to SuiteCloud SDK Tools.
+If you need guidance, check the help topic for your preferred NetSuite SDK tool.
+See References to SuiteCloud SDK Tools.

 3. In the manifest.xml file, add the SuiteScript Server (SERVERSIDESCRIPTING) feature dependency.
-You can copy the following code sample to your manifest.xml file.
+You can copy the following code sample into your manifest.xml file.

 <dependencies>